Bayesian Optimization for Identification of Optimal Biological Dose Combinations in Personalized Dose-Finding Trials: Introduction

 \section{Introduction}

-Early phase clinical trials assess the safety and efficacy of first-in human doses of experimental therapies.
-Bayesian adaptive designs, which utilize posterior or posterior predictive distributions for sequential decision making, are commonly employed for these trials, and can be divided into three major families: algorithmic, model-assisted, and model-based \citep{berry2010bayesian}.
-Here, our focus is on model-based designs, which posit a full probability model for the dose-response surface of interest.
-Additionally, they permit clinicians to formally encode prior beliefs in the trial, which may be beneficial given the small sample sizes characteristic of early phase trials.
-Much of the historical work in early phase designs is motivated by the development of cytotoxic agents in oncology, where the goal is to find the maximum tolerated dose (MTD) while typically assuming monotonic dose-response surfaces and binary endpoints \citep{o1990continual,babb1998cancer}.

-Recently, interest has grown in molecularly targeted compounds which may display benefit at dosages lower than those that induce toxicity or the MTD \citep{le2009dose}.
-In these trials, traditional toxicity responses have been replaced by other drug-related biological effects, which are often measured on a continuous scale, e.g., plasma drug concentration and measures of target inhibition in tissues of interest \citep{ korn2004nontoxicity,le2009dose}.
-Additionally, many binary toxicity responses arise from dichotomizing a continuous measure, which is well known to lead to loss of information, decreased efficiency, increased sample sizes, and may introduce bias \citep{farewell2004impact, royston2006dichotomizing, wason2011reducing}.
-These developments have increased interest in continuous toxicity responses (e.g., \cite{chen2010novel, lee2012toxicity, le2020adverse}).
-Despite this, the literature for dose-finding using continuous responses remains less developed than that using binary responses.
-With the development of novel therapies where it is possible that the MTD is not the most efficacious dose, interest has grown in designs which incorporate both efficacy and toxicity information to find an optimal biological dose (OBD; e.g., \cite{thall2004dose, yuan2016bayesian}).
-Furthermore, since monotonicity of the dose-response surfaces depends on the type of therapy being investigated and may not hold in general \citep{li2017toxicity}, flexible designs have been proposed to identify OBD combinations under non-monotonicity (e.g., \cite{houede2010utility, mozgunov2019information}) and for continuous dose-response surfaces \citep{mozgunov2019flexible}.
+Early phase clinical trials assess the safety and efficacy of first-in-human doses of experimental therapies.
+Model-based Bayesian adaptive designs, which utilize posterior or posterior predictive distributions for sequential decision making, are commonly employed for these trials (e.g., \citealp{o1990continual}).
+Much of the historical work in early phase designs was motivated by the development of cytotoxic agents in oncology, where greater benefit was only possible with greater toxicity.
+These designs assumed binary responses and monotonic dose-response surfaces and sought to identify the largest safe dose, the so-called maximum tolerated dose (MTD; e.g., \citealp{o1990continual}).
+Recently, interest has grown in molecularly targeted compounds which may display benefit at dosages lower than the MTD \citep{le2009dose}.
+In these trials, traditional toxicity responses have been replaced by other drug-related biological effects, which are often measured on a continuous scale, e.g., plasma drug concentration and measures of target inhibition in tissues of interest, among others (e.g., \citealp{le2020adverse}).
+Despite this increased interest, dose-finding methods for continuous responses remains less developed than that for binary responses.
+Furthermore, the development of these novel therapies has shifted interest from identifying the MTD to identifying the dose with the best risk-benefit trade-off, the so-called optimal biological dose (OBD).
+Designs that target the OBD must incorporate both efficacy and toxicity information (e.g., \citealp{thall2004dose}) and may need to be flexible (e.g., \citealp{mozgunov2019flexible,mozgunov2019information}) to accommodate possible non-monotonic dose-response surfaces \citep{li2017toxicity}.